 ‘Midi’ scooters, therefore, are usually machines of between 250 and 500cc, easily capable of cruising at motorway speeds and yet are also A2 licence compatible, are not too big as to be intimidating or awkward yet are still roomy enough for two with plenty of comfort as well – the best of both worlds in fact.
 No wonder they’re becoming so popular.

-At the same time, however, especially for 2019, there’s no more varied examples to choose from than ever, ranging from retro-styled urban runarounds to hi-tech, leaning three-wheelers; and from premium brands such as BMW to new brands from south-east Asia such as Kymco.
-To help you choose – here’s our pick of the 10 best mid-scoots for 2019, in price-ascending order.
+At the same time, however, there’s no more varied examples to choose from than ever, ranging from retro-styled urban runarounds to hi-tech, leaning three-wheelers; and from premium brands such as BMW to new brands from south-east Asia such as Kymco.
+To help you choose – here’s our pick of the 10 best mid-scoots.

 Launched in 2001 and updated in 2017, the Beverley (ignore the name for a moment) is the Italian scooter specialists’ medium-engined, larger-wheeled scoot.
 Aimed more at female riders (hence the name), its stylish, an adequate performer thanks to its 278cc single cylinder motor producing 21bhp, offers secure and stable handling thanks to its larger wheels and yet is well-equipped, comfortable and with the usual classy detail touches we’ve come to expect from Piaggio as well.
 On top of all that it’s easy to ride and has space for the usual two (small) helmets under the seat and has a USB port.